JangidRkt08/interior-design-Landing_Page/README.md

 - **Vite Hot Module Replacement (HMR)** – Fast, live updates during development for high productivity.
 - **Minimal Boilerplate** – Focuses on clarity, easy editing, and rapid iteration.

----

-This repository demonstrates your skills with modern frontend tools, rapid development workflows, effective, aesthetic web presentation, and the use of library-based UI solutions like shadcn/ui to craft polished interfaces for creative domains.